onivim/oni/README.md

 ## Usage

-- For Windows, a pre-built x86 binary of NeoVim is included for convenience.
+- For Windows, a pre-built x86 binary of NeoVim is included.

 - For OSX, there is no included pre-built binary.
 Please [Install Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim) and ensure the 'nvim.exe' is available.

-1) Clone the repository

-`git clone TODO`
+1) Clone the repository: `git clone TODO`

 2) Install dependencies by running `npm install` from the root

-3) Build using 'npm run build' from the root
+3) Build using `npm run build` from the root

 4) Run `npm link` to register the *ONI* command

 5) Run `oni` at the command line

 ## Goals